 Mating system theory and empirical work provide insights into how this trait could influence a species’ range and niche.
 First, mating system has the potential to significantly affect niche characteristics because the mating system fundamentally controls the distribution of genetic variation within a species.
 For instance, outcrossing species maintain greater standing genetic variation within individuals and populations relative to selfing species (e.g. Hamrick and Godt 1996; Crawford and Whitney 2010; López-Villalobos and Eckert 2018), which should increase the ability to adapt in outcrossers (Fisher 1930) and thus increase their niche breadth.
 When gene flow occurs among outcrossing populations, it can homogenize them while increasing the overall standing genetic variation (reviewed in Hamrick and Godt 1996), and promote niche breadth evolution (Holt and Gaines 1992).
 Yet, empirical studies show that gene flow can limit or severely slow adaptation to novel habitats (e.g. Antonovics 1968).
 Further, outcrossing populations at the range edge may still lack specific multivariate genetic variation in traits that permit adaptation to novel habitats (Bradshaw 1991; Blows and Hoffmann 2005) or adaptation may be swamped by gene flow from central populations (Paul et al. 2011), effectively halting niche breadth expansion and evolution.
 Population demographic processes, including bottlenecks, founder events, and inbreeding, can further diminish standing genetic variation Frankham (2005).
-In contrast, little to no gene flow and reduced genetic diversity in selfing species has long been expected to preclude adaptation to new or changing environments, reducing the likelihood of a selfing species evolving broad environmental tolerances (Lowry and Lester 2006), and ultimately diminishing selfing lineages’ longevity (Stebbins 1957).
+In contrast, little to no gene flow and reduced genetic diversity in selfing species is expected to preclude adaptation to new or changing environments, reducing the likelihood of a selfing species evolving broad environmental tolerances (Lowry and Lester 2006), and ultimately diminishing selfing lineages’ longevity (Stebbins 1957).